-How it works is the excess heat from the data centre is captured, recovered and reused to heat the buildings in Stockholm via by Fortum Värme’s district heating network which connects more than 10,000 buildings and represents an aggregated heating demand of 12 TWh per year.
+How it works is the excess heat from the data center is captured, recovered and reused to heat the buildings in Stockholm via by Fortum Värme’s district heating network which connects more than 10,000 buildings and represents an aggregated heating demand of 12 TWh per year.

 The server blades and racks are specifically tailored for heat recovery with rack densities reaching up to 100 kW per 19” rack and will be provided by Borderlight’s sister company, GoGreenHost.

 The recovered heat energy is fed directly from the data center to the district heating network at the required temperature, where Fortum Värme then purchases this recovered heat from GoGreenHost.

 According to Borderlight, the cooperation between the three companies is a strong validation of Stockholm Data Parks’ mission is to attract and promote an industry where no heat is wasted.

 CEO of Borderlight and GoGreenHost, Sten Oscarsson says their goal is to become a leading supplier of advanced IT services coupled with efficient heat recovery from data centers that reach close to 100 percent recovery of consumed electrical power.

 GoGreenHost technology creates a new potent heat energy source with a very low carbon foot print,” says Oscarsson.

 “Our plan is to contract installation of 30 MW in new data center capacity 2017 and another 60 MW 2018 in sizes from 1-6 MW per site, all connected to a redundant high capacity fiber backbone.
 GoGreenHost’s ramp up time to delivery of full heat capacity per new data center site is typically 6-12 months.”